Build AR & VR apps Visually.

 Do I need to know 3D programming to use Studio?

 No. Studio is built for React Native developers, not 3D engineers.
-The drag-and-drop editor handles the scene graph for you, the AI asset generator covers most basic models, and you ship without writing renderer code.
+The drag-and-drop editor handles the scene graph for you, the AI agent and asset generator cover most basic models, and you ship without writing renderer code.

 If you do want lower-level control, ViroReact exposes the full component API, so you can drop out of Studio at any time and write the scene by hand.